glin-ai/glin-sdk-rust/GLINCSCAN_SDK_REQUIREMENTS.md

 ## Conclusion

-The **glin-sdk-rust** provides a solid foundation for blockchain interaction, but **lacks indexer-specific features** needed for glincscan.
+The **glin-sdk-rust** provides a solid foundation for blockchain interaction, but **lacks indexer-specific features** needed for glinscan.
 The recommended approach is to:

 1. **Extend existing crates** with missing features
 2. **Create new `glin-indexer` crate** for indexing utilities